Most people think that a business lawsuit is something that happens to other people and other businesses. That is until it happens to you.

 As with most things in life, it’s a good rule of thumb to prepare for the worst but hope for the best.

 For most businesses, it’s wise to have insurance against a possible business lawsuit.
 General liability insurance typically serves as the first line of defense.
 It will usually cover lawsuits related to false advertising, property damage, claims of an injury on your property, and similar occurrences that may prompt a lawsuit.
 Depending on the exact nature of your business, you may require more specialized insurance.

-Learn here the main types of insurance for your small business
+Learn here the best insurance for your small business

 If you have insurance, your policy will usually cover attorney fees, the courtroom costs, and often the money (or “damages”) you may have to pay as part of a settlement.
 In short, insurance provides your small business with financial protection so you aren’t at risk of losing your business because of a lawsuit.
 Of course, if you feel like you need business insurance, you may want to consider examining the policy closely.
 Be sure to ask your insurer specific questions like, “What does your business insurance cover?” and “Does your business insurance cover lawsuits?”

 Measure 2: Have a lawyer on your side

 Another good way to be prepared for a business lawsuit is to have a lawyer you trust on retainer.
 If you’re looking to find a lawyer after you’ve already been hit with a lawsuit, it can be difficult to find a reputable one.
 Instead, you’ll want to do your due diligence in advance in order to find a lawyer who is qualified and experienced in small business lawsuit cases.
 This might require paying a monthly fee so that when you do call, your retained counsel will pick up the phone.